lsst/dp0_lsst_io/docs/delegate-resources/usability-exercises.rst

 each flux point.
 Change the plot style to use connected points, the point style to be red circles, and then sort the results by ``midPointTai``.
 Update the plot axes labels to be "PSF Difference-Image Flux" and "MJD of the Exposure Midpoint".
-Save the plot as a PNG file to your local computer. **Hint**: In the ADQL query, the filter name will need to be formatted as a string (e.g., ``'r'``).
+Save the plot as a PNG file to your local computer.

+**Hint**: In the ADQL query, the filter name will need to be formatted as a string (e.g., ``'r'``).

 **Reminder**:
-If this takes more than 20 minutes in this task, in the feedback form please mark it as "could not be completed" in the feedback form and indicate how far you got.
+If  this task takes more than 20 minutes, please mark it as "could not be completed" in the feedback form and indicate how far you got.

 :ref:`DP0-Delegate-Resources-Exercises-Form`